Warehouse Safety · 2–5 min toolbox talk

 Key Hazards

-- Falls from elevated edges
+- Falls from mezzanine edges or openings

 - Overloading mezzanine floors